Ambitious new project aims to turn historic Baton Rouge hotel into affordable housing units

 "By investing in this focused area we are hoping to turn a neighborhood over in a way that keeps residents in mind, creates opportunities for the residents to come back in the neighborhoods they grew up in and creates economic opportunities for all of those people who will now call it home," Pittman said.

-The Metro Council will vote Wednesday to contribute $100,000 in funding from Housing and Urban Developement to help restore the hotel.
+The Metro Council will vote Wednesday to contribute $100,000 in funding from Housing and Urban Development to help restore the hotel.

 More News